• Skip to main content

 Jump to Recipe Print Recipe

 Learn how to make these gorgeous homemade Red Velvet Cinnamon Rolls!
 They are a flavor combination of your favorite Red Velvet Cupcakes with homemade cinnamon rolls slathered with a cream cheese frosting.
-Pure comfort food.
+They are pure comfort food.

 Homemade red velvet cinnamon rolls.